nodejs/node/doc/api/vm.markdown

     // { animal: 'cat', count: 3, name: 'CATT' }

-Note that `createContext` will perform a shallow clone of the supplied sandbox object in order to initialise the global object of the freshly constructed context.
+Note that `createContext` will perform a shallow clone of the supplied sandbox object in order to initialize the global object of the freshly constructed context.

 Note that running untrusted code is a tricky business requiring great care.
 To prevent accidental global variable leakage, `vm.runInContext` is quite useful, but safely running untrusted code